 Research shows that only repeated applications of very high concentrations of neem – far exceeding those you’ll be using – had a small impact on some bee populations.

-Personally, I still wouldn’t advocate blanketing the whole garden with neem oil like I do with microbial inoculants and liquid fertilizers, but some advocates including well-known orchardist and author Michael Phillips do use it as part of a regular spray program, mixed with liquid fish and other biostimulants.
+Personally, I still wouldn’t advocate blanketing the whole garden with neem oil as I do with microbial inoculants and liquid fertilizers, but some advocates, including well-known orchardist and author Michael Phillips, do use it as part of a regular spray program, mixed with liquid fish, liquid seaweed, effective microorganisms and other biostimulants.

-As for human safety, pure neem oil is not only 100% natural and non-toxic to humans and other mammals, but is actually used in many applications for our health – neem oil for skin, neem oil for hair, neem oil for dogs, and so on.
+As for human safety, pure neem oil is not only natural, but is actually used in many applications for our health – neem oil for skin, neem oil for hair, neem oil for dogs, and so on.

-The residue from spraying your vegetables is non-toxic, but when ingested in larger amounts, neem oil can be irritating to eyes, skin and stomach, and negatively impact fertility, so as with most things we spray in our garden, don’t drink it or go splashing it all over your face.
+The residue from spraying your vegetables is non-toxic, but you don’t want to ingest it because neem oil can be irritating to eyes, skin and stomach, and negatively impact fertility, so as with most things we spray in our garden, don’t drink it or go splashing it all over your face.

 Neem breaks down quickly without a lasting residue and has a low environmental impact.
-You can spray neem pretty much up to the day of harvest as it breaks down quickly and is non-toxic to humans.
+You can spray neem pretty much up to the day of harvest.

-The only thing to be careful of is not to spray too close to waterways because neem oil has been shown to be mildly toxic to aquatic organisms.
+The only thing to be careful of is not to spray too close to waterways because neem oil has been shown to be toxic to fish and aquatic invertebrates.